subhabrata-samajder/LinearCryptanalysisExperiment/README.md

 ***********************************
 1. TestSmallPresent.py: python3 TestSmallPresent.py

-2. Experiment.py: python3 Experiment.py -i n N S
+2. Experiment.py: python3 Experiment.py -s SampleChoice -i n N S, where the first argument denotes the choice of sampling strategy to be used to sample random plaintexts with replacement.
+If SampleChoice is 1, then the experiment uses AES in CTR mode, else if the choice 2, then the sampling of plaintexts is done using RC4.

 3. Plot.py: python3 Plot.py -i n N S CounterLow CounterUpp, where CounterLow and CounterHigh denote the range (both inclusive) of files which one wants to reconstruct.
 That is it reconstructs the data files from n%s-N%s-S%s_CounterLow.txt to n%s-N%s-S%s_CounterHigh.txt, where CounterLow = 0 implies the file named n%s-N%s-S%s.txt.